On additive bases in infinite abelian semigroups: Essential subsets of an additive basis

 \subsection{Bounding the number of essential subsets}

-We now prove Theorem \ref{th:e2}, that is, a bound for the number of essential subsets of cardinality $k$. \begin{proof}[Proof of Theorem \ref{th:e2}] Let $A$ be a $G_T$-basis of order at most $h$ over $T$, and let $k \ge 1$ be an integer.
+We now prove parts $(i)$ and $(ii)$ of Theorem \ref{th:e2}.
+Let $T$ be a translatable semigroup and $G=G_T$ be its Grothendieck group.
+Let $h\ge 2,k\ge 1$ be integers.
+The case $k=1$ is already covered in \cite[Theorem 2]{llp} when $T$ is a group, and by Theorem \ref{th:EGT}, which we prove in the next section without using the current section, we conlude that $E_T(h,1)=E_G(h,1)\leq h-1$.
+Henceforth we shall assume $k\ge 2$.
+Let $A$ be a $G_T$-basis of order at most $h$ over $T$.
 It readily follows from Theorem \ref{th:e1} that the set $\mathcal{F}$ of essential subsets of cardinality $k$ of $A$ is finite.
 Our aim is to bound $N=|\mathcal{F}|$ in terms of $h$ and $k$ alone.
+We will actually prove the following precise bounds: